adrhill/julia-ml-course/website/repl.md

 @def title = "Julia Programming for Machine Learning"
 @def tags = ["index", "workflows"]

-# The Julia REPL
+# Enhancing the Julia REPL

 ~~~
 <h2>Table of Contents</h2>
 ~~~
 \tableofcontents

-## Enhancing the REPL experience
-### Loading packages on startup
+## Loading code on startup
 If you have code that you want to be run every time you start Julia, add it to your [startup file](https://docs.julialang.org/en/v1/manual/command-line-interface/#Startup-file) that is located at `~/.julia/config/startup.jl`.
-Note that you might have to first create this config folder.
+Note that you might have to first create the config folder.

 A common use-case for the `startup.jl` to load packages that are crucial for your workflow.
-Don't add too many packages:
-they will increase the loading time of your REPL and might pollute the global namespace.
+Don't add too many packages, as they will increase the loading time of your REPL and might pollute the global namespace.
-There are however two packages I personally consider essential additions:
-*Revise.jl* and *OhMyRepl.jl*.
+There are however two packages I personally consider essential additions: *Revise.jl* and *OhMyRepl.jl*.

+!!! warning "Warning: First install packages"
+    Before adding a package to your `startup.jl`, first add it to your global `(@v1.10)` environment!

+## How does this work?

+Julia makes use of something called [*stacked environments*](https://docs.julialang.org/en/v1/manual/code-loading/#Environments):

+> Stacked environments allow for adding tools to the primary environment.
+You can push an environment of development tools onto the end of the stack to make them available from the REPL and scripts, but not from inside packages.

+Before the environment of a package or project is activated, Julia first loads your global `(@v1.10)` environment and evaluates the code in your `startup.jl`.

+## Enhancing the REPL experience
 ### Revise.jl
 [Revise.jl](https://github.com/timholy/Revise.jl) will keep track of changes in loaded files and reload modified Julia code without having to start a new REPL session.